NEONScience/NEON-Data-Skills/tutorials-in-development/DI-remote-sensing-python/Day2_LiDAR/Day2_Lesson2/markdown/Merge_LiDAR_Geotif_Tiles.md

 # Merging Geotif Tiles to Create a Mosaic

 All of the lessons so far have been working with a single tile, but in your analysis you will likely want to work with a larger area of data, from a few tiles to an entire site.
 In this tutorial, we will demonstrate how to use the `gdal_merge` utility to mosaic multiple tiles together.
 This can be done in command line, or as a system command through `Python` as shown in this lesson.
-If you installed `Python` using `Anaconda`, you should have `gdal_merge.py` downloaded into your folder, in a path similar to `C:\Users\user\AppData\Local\Continuum\Anaconda3\Scripts`.
+If you installed `Python` using `Anaconda`, you should have `gdal_merge.py` downloaded into your Anaconda folder, in a path similar to `C:\Users\user\AppData\Local\Continuum\Anaconda3\Scripts`.
 You can also download it here and save it to your working directory.
 For details on `gdal_merge` refer to http://www.gdal.org/gdal_merge.html.

 ## Objectives